 In a political climate where sharing fake news has become commonplace, it’s more important than ever to rely on trustworthy and dogged fact-checking services to vet information.

 Our job as digital citizens requires more than just being informed.
-We must also be vigilant about verifying information before posting it on social media.
+We must also be vigilant about verifying information before posting it online.
 Being able to evaluate the acurracy, perspective and validity of digital media and social posts is one of the five competencies of DigCitCommit, an initiative designed to prepare students to stay safe, solve problems and become a force for good.

 While taking a second look at claims made by politicians and even journalists is a start, we still can’t outsource our brains and our judgment, says Tessa Jolls, president of the Center for Media Literacy.
 “In my view, we have to look as critically at the fact-checking sites as we do the news articles themselves,” she says.